UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

     h = f_{\text{encoder}}(x')
     $$

-1. The projection head maps representations into a contrastive space:
+1. The projection head maps representations into a space where contrastive loss is applied:

     $$
     z = g_{\text{proj}}(h)